-- 26 A sibling is defined as: - a natural brother or sister, whether or not a resident in the same household

-- another child normally in residence for the majority (more than 50%) of term time in the household for whom the adult in the household has parental responsibility as defined in the Children Act 1989 (for example, adopted siblings, half-brothers and sisters, step-brothers or sisters, and foster brothers or sisters) - any child in the household where an adult is defined as a parent for the purposes of section 576 of the Education Act 1996.
+- 28 A sibling is defined as: - a natural brother or sister, whether or not a resident in the same household - another child normally in residence for the majority (more than 50%) of term time in the household for whom the adult in the household has parental responsibility as defined in the Children Act 1989 (for example, adopted siblings, half-brothers and sisters, step-brothers or sisters, and foster brothers or sisters) - any child in the household where an adult is defined as a parent for the purposes of section 576 of the Education Act 1996. - In the case of twins or other children from multiple births (or two or more siblings in one cohort) and where fewer places are available than requested, the application will be considered together as one application.
+The academy will then admit all the applicants, unless this would prejudice the efficient provision of education or use of resources.